liuxiangwin/agentic-examples/agentic-apps/agentic-app-langgraph/README.md

 Just start asking questions and feel all the power of Agentic AI in your hands!

-* Example Prompt1 (Finantial Analyst): `who won the last NBA Championship in 2024?
+* Example Prompt1 (Web Search): `who won the last NBA Championship in 2024?
 What was the score result?`

 <img align="center" width="500" src="../../docs/images/01-07-agentic-app.png">

-* Example Prompt2 (Finantial Analyst): `If I sell 100 Tesla shares today to buy IBM shares instead, how many shares will I get?`
+* Example Prompt2 (Finantial Analyst): `If I sell 100 Starbucks shares today to buy GameStop shares instead, how many shares will I get?`

 <img align="center" width="500" src="../../docs/images/01-05-agentic-app.png">